smg6511/flexo-archives-widget/readme.txt

 The Flexo Archives Widget displays your archives as a list of years that expands when clicked (thanks to some JavaScript magic) to show the months with posts.
 You also have the option of displaying the number of posts in each month.

-This widget is designed to be a more compact alternative to the default archives widget supplied with WordPress 2.2.X.
+This widget is designed to be a more compact alternative to the default archives widget supplied with WordPress 2.2.X / 2.3.X.

-NOTE: Due to a silly mistake on my part, versions of the Flexo Archives Widget prior to version 1.0.3 don't actually work because the link to the JavaScript source was incorrect.
-I urge anyone who downloaded older versions to give the widget a try with the latest code.

 == Installation ==

 This plugin is a sidebar widget.
-You will need to have WordPress 2.2 or the [Automattic Widgets Plugin](http://automattic.com/code/widgets/ "Widgets Plugin at automattic.com").
+You will need to have WordPress 2.2 or greater or the [Automattic Widgets Plugin](http://automattic.com/code/widgets/ "Widgets Plugin at automattic.com").

 1. Expand `flexo-archives-widget.VERSION.zip`
 1. Upload the whole `flexo-archives-widget` directory to the `/wp-content/plugins/` directory.